-In the final stanza the speaker pulls back to note the change on passing travellers.
+In the final stanza of ‘The Haunted Palace’, the speaker pulls back to note the change in passing travelers.
 Those who see the palace now, observe “red-litten windows,” the once luminous eyes are red with sorrow and tears.
 There is no longer the harmony of song but a “fantastically” frantic movement to a “discordant melody.”
 This represents a break in the person’s state of mind, they are descending, perhaps, into some kind of deep depression or even madness.

 The echoes that once came from the mouth have been replaced with “hideous throngs” of speech that “laugh” but do not smile.
 The palace is filled with disdain and sorrow.

 Poe chose this particular metaphor in an attempt to emphasize the fact that one’s mind is like their own palace.
 He wanted to physically depict the changes that occur when one is assailed by depression.